Rawtenstall Corporation Tramways

 Rawtenstall Corporation Tramways Tram No 19 at Lumb Baptist

-An enlargement of the above photograph showing the conductor and motorman.
-The latter is wearing the new municipal cap badge, along with a Driver script-lettering grade badge, rather than the usual Motorman.
-The conductor, who is wearing a straw boater, may well be the same individual seen wearing one in the previous photo.
+An enlargement of the above photograph showing the conductor and the motorman.
+The latter is wearing the new municipal cap badge, along with a 'Driver' script-lettering grade badge, rather than the usual 'Motorman'.
+The conductor, who is wearing a straw boater, may well be the same individual seen wearing one in the previous photograph.

 RawtenstallCorporation Tramways Driver cap badge